lorensen/VTKExamples/src/VTKBook/05Chapter5.md

 Texture coordinates are used to map a point from Cartesian space into a 1-, 2-, or 3-dimensional texture space.
 The texture space is usually referred to as a texture map.
 Texture maps are regular arrays of color, intensity, and/or transparency values that provide extra detail to rendered objects.

 One application of texturing in two dimensions is to “paste” a photograph onto one or more polygons, yielding a detailed image without a large number of graphics primitives.
-(Texture mapping is covered in more detail in [Chapter 7](/VTKBook/07Chapter7).)
+(Texture mapping is covered in more detail in [Chapter 7 - Advanced Computer Graphics](/VTKBook/07Chapter7).)

 ### Tensors